MiniDigger/ForkTest/README.md

 - `./gradlew rebuildPaperServerFilePatches`
 For a per-file patch, stored in `fork-server/paper-patches/files/(the classpath)`

-To learn how to make a feature patch, please follow the guide further.
+To make a feature patch you simply `git add .` in the `java` dir, commit using `git commit` and rebuild the patches.
+For more info please read the guide further

 To modify the API you have to make a distinction between API additions and API changes.
 The changes to the existing API should be done in the `paper-api/src/main/java` directory and later added in the root `paper-api` dir or in `paper-api/src/main/java` depending on if you want to have a feature patch or a per-file patch.